-Course No. Course Title Credits

-NRMW 5405 Integration of Clinical Studies 4

-NRMW 5013 Professional Issues & Leadership in Midwifery 3 1

-Total Credits 5
+Course No. Course Title Credits NRMW 5405 Integration of Clinical Studies (if not taken in the spring) ++ 4++ NRMW 5122 Preparation for Midwifery Practice (if not taken in the spring) ++ 1++ Total Credits 5++

-Total Credit Allocation for the Program: 50 / 59
+Total Credit Allocation for the Program: 51/54.5##/54\/55.5\###

-- 3 credits of supplemental course for Direct-Entry Midwifery Track (required for state licensure).
+\ 3 credits of supplemental course for Direct-Entry Midwifery Track (required for state licensure).
 This course, or equivalent, is required only of direct entry students.
-The credits for this course are undergraduate level credits and are not included in the number required for the Advanced Certificate or Master's Degree. - IMS 1 & IMS 2 will no longer be required as of the 2019-2020 academic year. - Either Health Care Policy and Community Assessment, NRMW 5403, or International Women's Health Care Policy, NRMW 5302, satisfies the requirements for the MS degree in Midwifery. - # A 1-3 credit independent study (NRMW 5700) may be taken as an elective in either or both of the first two summer semesters with faculty permission.
-Credits for these courses are not included in the number required for the Advanced Certificate or Master's Degree. - ##This elective must be taken for all 3 semesters.
-It involves following one family planning a home birth through all prenatal visits, observing the birth, and following the family up to 6 weeks of the postpartum period.
+The credits for this course are undergraduate level credits and are not included in the number required for the Advanced Certificate or Master's Degree.

+\\\ Either Health Care Policy and Community Assessment, NRMW 5403, or International Women's Health Care Policy, NRMW 5302, satisfies the requirements for the MS degree in Midwifery.

+A 1-3 credit independent study (NRMW 5700) may be taken as an elective with faculty permission.
+Credits for these courses are not included in the number required for the Advanced Certificate or Master's Degree.

+##This elective must be taken for all 3 semesters.
+It involves following for observation only one family planning a home birth through all prenatal visits, observing the birth, and following the family up to 6 weeks of the postpartum period.
 It must be taken for 3 semesters unless the family opts out of care or has transferred to the hospital.
-Credits for these courses are not included in the number required for the Advanced Certificate or Master's Degree. - + Courses in the MS in Midwifery Completion program.
+Credits for these courses are not included in the number required for the Advanced Certificate or Master's Degree.

++ Courses in the MS in Midwifery Completion program.

+++ May be taken in one of two designated semesters.

-Advanced Certificate Program of Study - 5 Semester Option
+Advanced Certificate Program of Study 5 - 6 Semesters

-All students must hold an American Heart Association (AHA) Basic Life Support (BLS) certification, take a basic fetal monitoring course with examination and must hold current certification in neonatal resuscitation (AAP/AHA) prior to taking NRMW 5404 Intrapartum.
+All students must hold a current American Heart Association (AHA) Basic Life Support (BLS) certification before beginning courses marked as "clinical," and hold current certification in neonatal resuscitation (AAP/AHA) prior to taking NRMW 5107 Neonatal Clinical or NRMW 5121 Intrapartum Care, Clinical (may be taken the same semester or not).
+Students must also take a basic fetal monitoring course with examination before taking NRMW 5120 Intrapartum Care, Didactic.